Depp says 'in no condition' to ever hurt Heard - France 24

 Depp tried to portray himself as a depressed superstar who was struggling with insomnia and a bad drug habit while trying to keep a turbulent marriage afloat.

-He admitted once punching a wall until his knuckles bled during a peak of rage at Heard.

-"I would rather express my anger at an inanimate object than at a person that I love," he said in his defence.
+"There are several times I have spoken to Ms Heard and said listen, we are a crime scene waiting to happen," he said.

-He also said he was prone to blackouts but still remembered particularly episodes well enough to deny the various charges.
+Depp said he was prone to blackouts but still remembered particular episodes well enough to deny the various charges.

-"There were blackouts for sure and in any blackouts there are snippets of memory and in recalling that memory you see snippets of pictures but you don't see the whole memory," he said.
+"There were blackouts for sure and in any blackouts there are snippets of memory," he said.

+And he conceded that Heard did her best to get him off drugs for good in 2014.

+"She does have a heart and she understands the pain I was experiencing," he said.

 © 2020 AFP